SmallNic/AngularJSPresentation/Lesson.md

 ng-model="yourName"
 ```

-These are all called directives.
+These are all called **directives**.
 Directives tell AngularJS's HTML compiler to attach a specified behavior to a specific DOM element.
 The *ng-app* directive simply initializes our application
 The *ng-model* directive stores/updates the value of the input field into/from a variable, i.e. *yourName*